Institute of Chartered Accountants of Barbados (ICAB)

 5. Advocacy on behalf of the profession at the local, regional and international levels.

 As part of ensuring that its members maintain the highest standards, ICAB hosts several continuing professional development sessions during the year.

 President – Tracy Marshall

 Immediate Past President –Darshani Workman

-ICAB’s programmes are managed by the Executive Director – Kathy-Ann Hewitt and the staff of the Institute.
+ICAB’s programmes are managed by the Executive Director and staff of the Institute.